manonbaillon/2IS-trend-search-project/README.md

 - Save all modifications, now you can run the project and test it using ReactJS or Postman

 If you face any problem you can contact us.
-- Manon BAILLON, Andréa COTTAIS, Jean Paul Douglas KAMSEU MONGO -
+-Manon BAILLON, Andréa COTTAIS, Jean Paul Douglas KAMSEU MONGO-